ExtremeNetworksSA/XIQ_Examples/v2_API_examples/Collect_Audit_Log/README.md

 # XIQ - Export Audit Log to CSV
 ## XIQ_collect_audit_log.py
 ### Purpose
-This script will download the audit log using API and export it to a csv file
+This script will download yesterday's audit log using API and export it to a csv file

 ## User Input Data
-##### line 14
+##### line 18
 ```
 XIQ_token = "****"
 ```